How to Improve Your Conversation Skills (Even If You’re Shy)

 Make sure you get enough rest.
 Communication necessitates a lot of focus, but getting adequate sleep at night might help you pay attention better.

-If unpleasant topics have arisen during the conversation, always close the conversation with a good topic.
+If unpleasant topics arise during the conversation, always close the conversation with a good topic.

 It can simply be a simple, pleasant message, such as a compliment.
-What your interlocutor remembers the most is the final thing you say.
+What your partner remembers the most is the final thing you say.

-Even if you’re in a foul mood, try to appear as upbeat as possible if you want to get along with others.
+Even if you’re in a bad mood, try to appear as upbeat as possible if you want to get along with others.
 However, maintain a good attitude without going overboard.

 If you want to be a good talker, keep in mind that people always want to talk about themselves.
 So you should be able to play a role in which you show genuine interest in them.